Interactive visualization of ephys data

 - the Template GUI for KiloSort/SpykingCircus datasets.

-- the Kwik GUI for Kwik datasets, obtained with the klusta spike-sorting program.
+- the Kwik GUI for Kwik datasets, obtained with the klusta spike-sorting program (not actively maintained).

 These GUIs let you visualize ephys data that has already been spike-sorted.
 You can also refine the clustering manually if needed.
-Finally, you can use the GUI as a platform for interactive ephys data analysis.
+You can also use the GUI as a platform for interactive ephys data analysis.
 The IPython view lets you interact with the data interactively from within the GUI.

 Opening a dataset in the GUI